Easton Ongaro: Loan to Vendsyssel FF

-UTA Arad
+Romania

 On 12 January 2022, Ongaro signed with Romanian Liga I side UTA Arad.
 He made his first appearance for the club on January 23 against Gaz Metan Mediaș.
-Ongaro scored his first goal for UTA Arad on February 18, netting a late equalizer in a 1-1 draw against Universitatea Craiova.
+Ongaro scored his first goal for UTA Arad on February 18, netting a late equalizer in a 1–1 draw against Universitatea Craiova.
 He departed the club in May 2022, after a spell that was marred by injury.
 After departing Arad, he went to train with his former club FC Edmonton, with no plans to join the club on a permanent contract, only to train for fitness.

-Whitecaps FC 2
+Return to Canada

 In July 2022, he signed with Whitecaps FC 2 in MLS Next Pro.
 He made his debut on July 24, scoring two goals against Colorado Rapids 2.
 In August, he signed a short-term loan with the first team for their match against the LA Galaxy on August 13.

-Pacific FC

-In November 2022, Ongaro returned to the Canadian Premier League, signing with Pacific FC.
+On November 15, 2022, Ongaro officially returned to the Canadian Premier League, signing with Pacific FC.
+In his only season with the Vancouver Island-based club, he scored six goals and two assists in 32 appearances through all competitions.

+Italy

+On January 17, 2024, Ongaro joined Italian side Novara for an undisclosed fee, signing a contract until June 2025 with the club.

+On January 31, 2025, Ongaro moved to another Serie C club Trapani.
+In July 2025, he was loaned to fellow Serie C side Pianese.